zygos/wd-material/material/3-frameworks/4-full-stack/5-project.md

 Feel free to use hands-on exercises and previous projects as a boilerplate.
 However, ensure that you use your unique entities for this project.
 Reusing the same entities (movies, projects, bugs) is not allowed, but you can (and probably should) reuse the project setup, utility functions, etc. if that makes sense for your project.

-At this point, you do not need to add database migrations, build or host your project.
-However, you should be able to run your project with `npm run dev`.
+At this point, you do not need to host your project.
+However, you should be able to run your project with `npm run dev` for demonstration purposes.

-Ideally, your back-end could be launched without setting up a database, similar to the `npm run dev:mem` command in the hands-on exercise, which uses a fake in-memory PostgreSQL database.
-This would simplify the project setup for the reviewer.
-However, some features might require an actual PostgreSQL database.
-If that is the case, please provide the necessary details on how to set up the database in the README file.

 ## Reviewer role